 The broker is also a major player in the world of retirement planning via its family of Schwab target-date funds.

 Today, I’m going to introduce you to target-date funds, then I’ll take a look at Schwab’s two lines of target-date funds to see how they might fit into a retirement plan.

 Target-date funds are a type of mutual fund that has become popular in retirement planning over the past two decades.
 They go by different names, interchangeably called several things, including:

 - dynamic-risk funds

 But the concept at the core is simple: Target-date funds invest in a more aggressive portfolio of mostly equity funds to start, then gradually shift to a more conservative portfolio of mostly bond funds as they approach a target retirement date.

 The target retirement dates are intended to be estimates; they don’t have to be super precise.
 Generally, most mutual fund families will create target-date funds in five-year increments (say, 2025, 2030, 2035, etc.).

 For the investor, the math here is simple enough.

-Let’s say you’re 30 years old today, in 2023, and that you expect to work until age 70.
-Your expected retirement date would be in the year 2063.
+Let’s say you’re 30 years old as of 2024, and that you expect to work until age 70.
+Your expected retirement date would be in the year 2064.
 So, investing in a target-date fund with a target retirement date of 2060 or 2065 (or even a combination of the two) would make sense.